When and Where to fish in Arkansas

 You can catch just about anything in Arkansas lakes in September.
 “Fishing under lights at night is always going to improve your odds,” Carter says.
 “Light stimulates plankton that draw shad that draw predator fish.”

-Green lights are best at attracting plankton.
-Be prepared to wait awhile.
-When you notice the water getting cloudy from plankton and bait fish swarming the light, it’s time to try vertical fishing with small spoons that are heavy enough to get down to the strike zone.
-“You really just don’t know what you might catch - largemouth, smallmouth, catfish, crappie,” says Sutton.
+Green lights are best.
+Once you see the water cloud with baitfish, vertical jig with small, heavy spoons to get down to the strike zone.
+What hits next is anybody’s guess—crappie, catfish, largemouth, even striped bass.
+“You really just don’t know what you might catch,” says Sutton.
 “It could be almost anything.”

 October

-Some seasonal rain begins to pick up in October, which gets the streams moving and makes them floatable again.
-It’s a great time to go stream fishing for smallmouth.
-Prime waters are Crooked Creek, Little Missouri River, Kings River, Big Piney Creek and the Buffalo National River.
-Try crank and spinner baits retrieved across riffles or live bait worked in deep holes with structure such as large rocks and fallen trees.
+Seasonal rains recharge creeks and rivers, setting up excellent conditions for smallmouth bass.
+Top Arkansas waters include Crooked Creek, Big Piney Creek, Kings River, the Little Missouri and the Buffalo National River.
+Fish crank and spinner baits across riffles or work live bait in deep holes with structure such as large rocks and fallen trees.

 Zellers says the other bonus to this month is great fall temperatures and awesome fall colors.